Open main menu Close main menu

 • Complete a medical declaration form.

-• Interviews, submissions, and/or auditions will be required - we'll notify you of what is required.
+• Complete an online audition - we'll notify you of what is required.

 For more information, download the programme regulations (PDF 731 KB)